chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⇧ + ↵`: Reveal the entry in [BibDesk](http://bibdesk.sourceforge.net), [VSCode](https://code.visualstudio.com), or [Sublime](https://www.sublimetext.com/), depending on the setting `open_entries_in`.
 - `⌘⌥ + ↵`: Paste the full bibliographic entry in the APA 6th Style (requires [Pandoc](https://pandoc.org/installing.html)).
 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
-- `⌘fn + ↵`: Delete the entry from the BibTeX library.
-	- ⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
-[Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
+- `⌘fn + ↵`: Delete the entry from the BibTeX library. (⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends (or have been formatted with `bibtex-tidy`).
+[Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.)
-- Note that removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
+- Note that removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will not be reflected in Zotero.

 ### Adding entries to the BibTeX library
 - There are is a universal actions that can be triggered on a __DOI__, __ISBN__, or __URL that contains a DOI__ to those entries to the `.bib` library.
-- You can __parse & add a bibliographic entry__ by using the Alfred keyword `+`, but confirming with `⌘↵` instead (requires [anystyle](https://github.com/inukshuk/anystyle)).
+- *Experimental:* A second universal action can be used to parse & add a bibliographic entry.
+Requires [anystyle](https://github.com/inukshuk/anystyle).
-- Leave the input after the `+` empty to create a __new, empty BibTeX entry__.
-- The new entry will be added to your library, with a properly formatted, unique citekey.
+- The new entry will be added to your library, with a properly formatted and unique citekey.
 Afterwards the entry will be opened in the app specified in `open_entries_in`.
-- Note that adding entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
+- Note that adding entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will not be reflected in Zotero.

 ### Literature Note Actions
 - The citation picker looks in the folder specified in the workflow settings for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
 Entries that have such a literature note will be indicated by a `📓`.